How To Shutdown Linux

 Command Line:

-These enterprise-focused distributions support the same shutdown commands as Fedora.
+Enterprise-oriented distributions can be used with the identical shutdown commands as Fedora.

 Kali Linux